TIBCOSoftware/snappydata/docs/install.md

 * If the Gradle tab is not visible immediately, then select it from window list pop-up at the left-bottom corner of IDE.
 If you click on that window list icon, then the tabs is displayed permanently.

-* Generate avro and GemFireXD required sources by expanding: **snappydata_2.11> Tasks> other**.
+* Generate Apache Avro and GemFireXD required sources by expanding: **snappydata_2.11> Tasks> other**.
 Right-click on **generateSources** and run it.
-The Run item may not be available if indexing is still in progress, so wait for it to complete.
-The first run may take a while as it downloads jars etc. This step has to be done the first time, or if **./gradlew clean** has been run, or you have made changes to **javacc/avro/messages.xml** source files.
+The Run option may not be available if indexing is still in progress, wait for indexing to complete, and then try again. <br> The first run may some time to complete,  as it downloads jar files and other required files.
+This step has to be done the first time, or if **./gradlew clean** has been run, or if you have made changes to **javacc/avro/messages.xml** source files.

 * If you get unexpected **"Database not found"** or **NullPointerException** errors in GemFireXD layer, then first thing to try is to run the **generateSources** target again.*